matthew-hennefarth/mutt-wizard/README.md

 - If mutt-wizard doesn't know your server's IMAP/SMTP info by default, it will prompt you for them and will put them in all the right places.

+## Note

+Modified to deal with gmail emails more defaultly.
+Also includes scripts which will convert your emails (in markdown) to html so that you gain the benefit of formating!

 ## Install

 #### Dependencies